 Note that in cell A4, the Excel Degrees function is used to convert the calculated angle from radians to degrees.

-Further information and examples of the Excel Asin function can be found on the Microsoft Office website.
+For further information and examples of the Excel Asin function, see the Microsoft Office website.

 Asin Function Errors